-Ruston Court Contract is revenue received from the City of Ruston for court contracted services performed by the City of Fircrest Municipal Court
+Ruston Court Contract is revenue received from the City of Ruston for court contracted services performed by the City of Fircrest Municipal Court and includes a 1.7% increase.

 Passport Fees is the City's share of revenue for processing passport applications.